waynephillips/cloud-native-development/docs/devops/overview.md

 - Architecture Canvas and Technical Design reviews
 - Initial sprint and capacity planning

 Teams should not be starting any “meaningful” development, including provisioning cloud resources, before reviewing and executing these processes.
-Testing/evaluating a project's design in an Azure sandbox environment is acceptable and encouraged.
+An exception here is the testing/evaluation of a project's design in an Azure sandbox environment, which is acceptable and even encouraged.

 ### Project Startup Phase
 The project startup phase typically takes place in Sprint 0.
 This phase typically includes the following steps: